 I am a peri-menopausal female aged 55.
 I began taking 25mg of DHEA daily in an over-the-counter suppliment about 6 years ago.
 Within 48 hours I noticed that the cloud of depression that I’d lived under for many, many years (probably since my teens) was completely gone.
 Instead of waking up every morning fighting a negative, woe-is-me mood, then struggling to behave properly and think positively all day, I was waking up cheerful and positive and remaining that way without effort all day.
 Suddenly all the problems I thought I had became very minor and not worth fussing over.
 I continued taking the suppliment for 6 months before consulting my doctor.
 He ordered blood tests that showed my DHEA levels to be right in the middle of the normal range (while taking it).
 He said they were probably very low before I began and he encouraged me to continue.
 I have continued to take 25mg for about 6 years now and have had no adverse reactions at all.
 No hair loss or acne, no heart palpitations, or any of the other negative symptoms.
 I would say that my libido is slightly increased, but maybe that’s just because I’m in a better mood generally.
 I have only felt “depressed” a few times since I began.
 Each time, when I found myself on the verge of tears over virtually nothing, I thought back and realized that I had forgotten to take my DHEA for the last several days in a row.

-DHEA safety and danger, risks,
+DHEA safety and danger, risks, side effects

 We do not feel comfortable with the high dosages of DHEA and pregnenolone hormones sold without a prescription.
 Both have side effects, sometimes serious.
 A maximum of 5 mg is acceptable when used occasionally.
 Hormones are powerful substances that have significant short and long term effects.
 They can be very helpful if used appropriately but can cause serious harm if misused.
 One of the serious DHEA side effects is heart palpitations or arrhythmias.
 We have had numerous reports over the years that a DHEA supplement in high doses causes cardiac arrhythmia or skipped heart beats.
 Use hormones in low doses and for short periods of time.